Tennis For New Players: Getting On The Court And Playing

 Practicing drills to improve shot consistency

 Consistency is key in tennis, and practicing drills specifically designed to improve shot consistency can greatly enhance your gameplay.
-One effective drill is the “rallying against the wall” , where you hit the ball against a wall and aim for a consistent and controlled rally.
+One effective drill is the “rallying against the wall” exercise, where you hit the ball against a wall and aim for a consistent and controlled rally.
 Another useful drill is the “target practice” drill, where you set up targets on the court and aim for shot placement.
 By focusing on shot consistency through specific drills, you'll develop muscle memory and gain confidence in your ability to execute shots precisely.

 Seeking professional coaching